AFC Dacia Unirea Brăila: Dacia Unirea, ascension (1965–1994)

+Constructorul continued to compete in Series I of the second division, and after a poor run of results, coach Alexandru Dumitriu was replaced by Nicolae Stanciu in the first half of the season, while the club was renamed Progresul Brăila during the winter break, eventually finishing 6th in the 1965–66 campaign.
+This was followed by an unexpected relegation at the end of the 1966–67 season, after finishing in 13th place under Ion Broscățeanu.
+Nevertheless, Progresul managed to reach the Round of 32 in the Cupa României, where it lost 0–1 to Rapid București.

+In the 1967–68 season, Progresul finished as runners‑up in the South Series of Divizia C and returned to Divizia B after topping Group I in the promotion/relegation play‑offs held in Brașov, ahead of Chimia Râmnicu Vâlcea, Gloria Bârlad, and Victoria Roman.
+The squad, led by coach Angelo Economu, comprised Rădoi, State, Buterez, Teodorescu, Cazan, Iuhasz, Gheorghiță, Ionescu, Urmeș, Balaban, Turcu, Iancu, Ciupitu, Oprea, and Stoian.
+Progresul also reached the Round of 32 of the Cupa României for the second consecutive year, this time losing 1–4 to Dinamo Bacău.

-The team that succeeded to bring Brăila back to the Divizia A, after half a century, in 1990, had the following players:Ionel Dinu, C Brătianu-V. Brătianu II, Vasile Darie, Gh.
-Negoiță, Cristea Rusu, Minciu Sandu – M. Anton, A. Marin, Muscă, N. Pascu, M. Petrache, N. Rădulescu, A. Stamate, Titirișcă – Cujbă, Drăgoi, E. Popescu, Vio.
+The team that succeeded to bring Brăila back to the Divizia A, after half a century, in 1990, had the following players:I. Dinu, C Brătianu, V. Brătianu, V. Darie, Gh.
+Negoiță, Cristea Rusu, M. Sandu, M. Anton, A. Marin, Muscă, N. Pascu, M. Petrache, N. Rădulescu, A. Stamate, Titirișcă, Cujbă, Drăgoi, E. Popescu, Vio.
 Radu, M. Săvescu, M. Ivan.
 Coach: Bujor Hălmageanu.

 In the 1992–93 season the team qualified in the Cupa României final (its best performance so far), coach Ioan Sdrobiș (who came at half season to replace Gheorghe Mulțescu) had at his service the following players: C. Brătianu I, Hăisan, Nicoloff – G. Baciu, Adrian Baldovin, Vasile Brătianu, Vasile Darie, Gh.
 Negoiță, Tudorel Pelin, Sandu Minciu – Burleanu, Drăgoi, Jica, M. Lazăr, Matincă, Măstăcan, M. Petrache, Titirișcă – Cujbă, Dochia, C. Luca, Marcadonatu, Mașcu, Arben Minga, Marius Șumudică.
 Coaches who were in charge of the team worth mentioning: I. Economu, Viorel Mateianu, Ionel Iuga, Dumitru Nicolae "Nicușor", C. Oțet, Dumitru Dumitriu III, V. Dridea II.
 Special merits go to committed chairmen who obtained great results in charge of the club, especially to Octavian Ulman.